-We refer to this magnitude as the user-based user clarity UUC $(u) = \text{clarity}{\mathcal{U}}(u)$.
-Analogously, item clarities could be defined with respect to the space of users or the space of items, but we shall focus here only on the user-oriented clarity.

-Having thus defined the notion of user clarity by the two proposed formulations, the question is whether IUC and UUC can serve as neighbor performance predictors (following the analogy to query clarity as a predictor of query performance), and as such, whether their predictive power can be leveraged to dynamically weight the contribution of neighbors in CF in a way that improves the quality of recommendations.
+The same as query clarity captures the lack of ambiguity in a query, user clarity thus computed is expected to capture the lack of ambiguity in a user's tastes.
+Analogously, item clarities could be defined with respect to the space of users or the space of items in item-oriented CF, but we shall focus here only on the user-oriented approach.
+Having thus defined the notion of user clarity, the question is whether it can serve as a good neighbor performance predictor, and as such, whether its predictive power can be leveraged to dynamically weight the contribution of neighbors in CF in a way that improves the quality of recommendations.
 We address this in the next section.